ripley57/CW_Tools/tools/git/Github_and_Jekyll.md

 ``origin  https://github.com/ripley57/personal (push)``
 To pull the files from the remote repository into our local testing site:
 ``git pull origin master``
-**Note:** Because we already have a "_config.yml" file in our local site directory, we will have to delete (or rename) it, to avoid a "git pull" conflict error.
+**Note:** Because we already have the files "_config.yml", "index.md" and ".gitignore" in our local site directory, we will have to delete (or rename) them, in order to avoid a "git pull" conflict error.
 8. After editing our local Jekyll site files as desired, we can now build and preview the changes using Jekyll.
    - Run this:
 ``bundle exec jekyll serve``